 Grades for transferred courses will not appear on the Mount Holyoke College transcript, nor will they affect the Mount Holyoke GPA.

-Academic credit is generally granted for liberal arts courses completed with grades of C- or better.
+Academic credit is generally granted for liberal arts courses completed with letter grades of C- or better.

 Academic credit is never granted for: